Bukar Ibrahim: Background

+Bukar Ibrahim died in Madinah, Saudi Arabia on 4 February 2024, at the age of 73.

 Gubernatorial career

 In December 1991, a few months after Yobe State was created, Ibrahim contested and won the gubernatorial election under the banner of the Social Democratic Party (SDP).
-He held that position until November 1993, when the military took control of government.
+He held that position until in November 1993, when the military took control of government.

 Nigeria transitioned from military to civilian rule beginning in late 1998.
 Gubernatorial elections were held in January 1999 and Ibrahim was again elected governor, this time under the banner of the All People's Party (APP), and took office on 29 May 1999.
 The APP was later renamed All Nigeria People's Party (ANPP) due to a factional split.
-He was re-elected in 2003 for a second four-year term and was one of only four incumbent ANPP governors to maintain their positions.
+He was re-elected in 2003 for a second four-year term and was one of only four incumbent (ANPP) governors to maintain their positions.

 During his first term, on 5 August 1993 Ibrahim split the state's four emirates into 13.
 This change was reversed by the military regime of Sani Abacha.
 In his second term after the return to democracy, on 6 January 2000, he re-implemented the new emirates, adding Ngazargamu, Gujba, Nguru, Tikau, Pataskum, Yusufari, Gudi, Fune and Jajere.
 The Emir of Fika, Muhammadu Abali, protested at the break-up of his emirate and took the government to court, but eventually accepted the change.